Body identification: Description of particular marks

 The human body has particular marks that provide more specific knowledge to forensic scientists who are attempting to determine the identity of a body.
 The description of particular marks involves the assessment of unique marks on the body, such as scars and birthmarks.
 The marks of an individual are characterised by its "nature, direction, dimensions and situation".

 Influences on anthropometry

 The process of anthropometry can be impacted by factors that influence the perception of a body, such as sex and gender.
 The determination of sex is one of the first steps in identifying an individual.
 The physical differences between the standard male and female bodies act as an indicator of identity in the forensic field.
 Particular body parts, such as an individual's reproductive organs and the size of their breasts, are an indicator of sex.
 Other more socially constructed ideas of gender, such as the length of one's hair and the height of an individual, also influence the process of body identification.
-These assumptions about gender are more complicated in our contemporary society, where intersex and transgender individuals are becoming increasingly common.
+These assumptions about gender are more complicated in our contemporary society, where intersex and transgender identities are increasingly recognized.